TigerRakib/portfolio_demo/README.md

 # Personal Portfolio

-A Simple Portfolio and Blog app build with Django and templates styled with Bootstrap framework .
+A Simple Portfolio app build with Django and templates styled with CSS .
+You can login in ADMIN site by:
+Username:admin
+pasword:admin
 # Running the Project Locally

 ## First, clone the repository to your local machine :